kathrynhamilton/textbooks/MachineLearning/w266NLP.md

 * **Unknowns**: Lump n-grams that don't have probability into a single entry called unknown.
 Or even better, draw an inference from the letters
 * **Kneser-Ney**: Considers frequency of unigram in relation to possible words preceding it.
 It is widely considered the most effective.

+Other smoothing ideas:

+* **Word classes**: noun, verb, adjective, name, place, animal, etc.
+* **Caching model**: recent words are more likely to appear again.
+* **Trigger/topic model**: some words are triggers for others, or the entire passage relates to a particular topic.
+* **Structural zeros**: some n-grams should never appear, eg. "the the".
+Gives these P(w) = 0, even for example in Laplace smoothing where we might artifically add probability mass.
+* **Syntactic models**: syntax trees that capture long-range dependencies, ie. conditioning or sentence structure

 ### Readings

 ## 4 - Clusters and Distributions